james-tindal/obsidian-mindmap-nextgen/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via an [issue](https://github.com/lynchjames/obsidian-mind-map/issues), or with the maintainer on the [Obsidian Forum](https://forum.obsidian.md/u/j_l/summary) before making a change.
+When contributing to this repository, please first discuss the change you wish to make via an [issue](https://github.com/lynchjames/obsidian-mind-map/issues) or also via an [issue here](https://github.com/MasterTuto/obsidian-mindmap-vb/issues), or with the maintainer on the [Obsidian Forum](https://forum.obsidian.md/u/j_l/summary) before making a change.

 I have included a code of conduct, please follow it in all your interactions with the development of this plugin.

 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
 2. Where appropriate, update the README.md with details of changes to the plugin, this includes additions and changes to configuration
    settings, plugin commands, useful file locations and additional installation instructions.